essraahmed/Data-Warehouse-With-Redshift/README.md

 1. Load data from S3 to staging tables on Redshift.
 2. Execute SQL statements in `sql_queries.py` that create the analytics tables from these staging tables.

 First, I will extract data from S3 and staging them in Redshift using `COPY` Command.
-The staging tables are: `staging_event` & `staging_song` .
+The staging tables are: `staging_event` & `staging_song`.
-Then transform data into a set of dimensional tables and fact table with Star Schema.
+Transform data into a set of dimensional tables and fact table with Star Schema.
+Then, load data from staging tables to analytics tables on Redshift with `INSERT INTO` statment.
+To avoid duplication data, use `SELECT DISTINCT`.

+The architecture below shows the Data Flow:

 ![Etl](Images/pipeline.png)

-1. Implement the logic in `etl.py` to load data from S3 to staging tables on Redshift.
-2. Implement the logic in `etl.py` to load data from staging tables to analytics tables on Redshift.
-3. Test by running `etl.py` after running `create_tables.py` and running the analytic queries on your Redshift database to compare your results with the expected results.
-4. Delete the redshift cluster when finished.

 ### How to run the Python Scripts